Service

 2. Branch: Profit remittance to the foreign head office generally does not trigger dividend withholding tax.

 Q3.
-Can a representative office conduct business?
+Can a representative office conduct business operations?

 Q4.
 We want to test the market first.
 What should we choose?